ahmednkhan24/Mongo-DB-with-Node.js/README.md

 Relational databases are tabular, flat, and very inflexible.
 Non-relational databases, on the other hand, are not tabular, can be nested, and are very flexible.

+This project is in no way saying that relational databases are inferiror to non-relational databases, but simply to showcase the differences between the two and to demonstrate the use-cases.

 Mongo DB is one of the most popular non-relational database systems used in industry for the advantages non-relational databases bring, but also because the data is stored in a structure called BSON, which stands for Binary JavaScript Object Notation.
 The data is already stored in a